 The world of legal technology is quickly evolving, with new products coming to market in rapid succession.
-Here, Law360 takes a look at six recent developments.
+Here, Law360 takes a look at seven recent developments.

 For those who missed out, here's a look back at the law firms, stories and expert analyses that generated the most buzz on Law360 last week.